Land Before Time - Voyage through time

 A huge sigh of relief.
-The American was clearly heading away from them, and had not noticed their prescence.
+The American was clearly heading away from them, and had not noticed their presence.
 TK-95 had escaped detection, and that made Pudovkin proud.

 "Well done men.
 We'll wait a little longer until he's far way from us.
 Then we'll get out of this trench.
-We don't want to kepp our escort waiting at the RV point."
+We don't want to keep our escort waiting at the RV point."

-He had been ordered to rendezvous with an attack submarine, a Victor III, which would provide escort in the patrol area.
+He had been ordered to rendezvous with a standard attack submarine - known in the West as a Victor III - which would provide escort in the patrol area.
 Unfortunately it would be kept waiting much longer.

 The suddenly lurched, knocking the captain off his feet.
 He staggered back up.

 "Abnormal currents detected sir!
-It looks like a malestorm!"
+It looks like a maelstroms!"

 "That's impossible!
-Malestorms don't spring up from nowhere!"
+Maelstroms don't spring up from nowhere!"

 Pudovkin had no inkling of what was happening, but what he did know was that his boat was out of control, caught in strong currents, and listing badly.
 Immediate action was necessary.